-Figure 11 below indicates a stark difference between collaborations undertaken by UN entities within the UN system only and collaborations undertaken alongside external stakeholders.
+Figure 11 below indicates a stark difference between collaboration by entities within the UN system only and collaboration alongside external stakeholders.
 It is not clear what the reasons are regarding the unexploited potential for more UN system-wide collaboration.
-However, a greater involvement of the public and private sectors in comparison to UN entity collaboration, may be linked to the propensity for the UN system to outsource its tasks and specialised roles to external consultants, thus challenging the complete ownership of e-waste initiatives by the UN.
+However, a greater involvement of the public and private sectors in comparison to UN entity collaboration, may be linked to the propensity for the UN to outsource its tasks and specialised roles to external consultants, thus challenging the complete ownership of its e-waste projects and programmes.